 The Code of conduct applies to all members of Wooler Arts who may come into contact with children, young people and vulnerable adults during their work with the Wooler Arts.
-It describes ways of creating an environment which show that bullying, sexism, shouting, racism etc are not acceptable.
+It describes WA Safeguarding Policy v2 07102024 ways of creating an environment which show that bullying, sexism, shouting, racism etc are not acceptable.